C3 ~ G#6 (3 octaves and 4 notes)

 - Her support below F#3 tends to go away and her notes become quite muffled and airy

-- Although resonance has been produced up to F5, her consistency in support and bad vocal habits cause her to lose support above C#5/D5
+- Although resonance has been produced up to F5, her consistency in support goes up only to about Eb5/E5

 - She has yet to extend her range in her mix anywhere above F#5 even after her improvements

 - Issues with vowels Aye (애), Eu (으) and Oh (오) can carry tension to notes even within her supported range

 - Nasality may be present occasionally in her voice